PropTechTools/PTT-API-Solutions/README.md

 | 081365001088     | city | Aalen | Baden-Württemberg |
 | 064390001001     | community | Aarbergen | Hessen |

+###2) Live-System

+Changing from DTE-System to Live-System, with access to the complete Database, is easy:

+* Delete the `dte` in URL: www.proptechapi.de/dte/macrolage/json... => www.proptechapi.de/macrolage/json
+* Update to your personal PTT-Credentials:
+    * apiKey (your private api key)
+    * name (your username for the PTT API)

 ### Mandatory parameters for the GET-Request for accessing the PTT API